aasimsani/artificial_manga_panel_dataset/index.md

-## What made me decide to make this?
+# What made me decide to make this?

 I love Manga, however I don't speak Japanese.
 A project I've always been hoping to work on is an automated manga translation software.
 Datasets in this space are rare and the largest I found Manga109 is hard to access and only available for academic research.
 I want to create a free and publicly available artificial dataset.

+# Documentation

+You can find the documentation for this code [here](docs/html/docs_index.html)

 ## Where do I find the dataset?